 - In Eureka, an Instant A.I., Just Add Water creates a human body nearly from scratch and backups all information into the person's cells.

-- The New Avengers episode "The Three-Handed Game" featured three agents with perfect memory.
+- The New Avengers episode "The Three-Handed Game" features three agents with perfect memory.
 Each of them was shown one-third of a secret message and was sent to deliver it via a different route, so that in theory nobody could intercept the entire message.
 (Come to think of it, kinda like the way data packets work on the internet.)
-Of course the bad guy figured out a way.
+Of course the bad guy figures out a way.